AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/content-fragments/overview.md

 | Header menu | Adds a button to the header that displays when __zero__ Content Fragments are selected. | None. |
 | Action bar | Adds a button to the action bar that displays when __one or more__ Content Fragments are selected. | An array of the selected Content Fragments' paths. |

-A single AEM Content Fragments Console extension can include zero or one Header menu, and zero or one Action bar extension types.
+A single AEM Content Fragments Console extension can include zero or one Header menu, and zero or one Action bar extension type.
 If multiple extension types of the same type are required, multiple AEM Content Fragments Console extensions must be created.

 AEM Content Fragments Console extensions, require an [Adobe Developer Console project](https://developer.adobe.com/uix/docs/services/aem-cf-console-admin/extension-development/#create-a-project-in-adobe-developer-console) and an [App Builder app](https://developer.adobe.com/uix/docs/services/aem-cf-console-admin/code-generation) using the `@adobe/aem-cf-admin-ui-ext-tpl` template, associated with the Adobe Developer Console project.

-Select from the following capabilities when generating the App Builder app, based on what the extension will do.
+Select from the following capabilities when generating the App Builder app, based on what the extension does.
 Any combinations of options can be used in an extension.

 |                                            | Add button to [Header menu](./header-menu.md) | Add button to [Action Bar](./action-bar.md) | Show [Modal](./modal.md) | Add [server-side handler](./runtime-action.md) |
 | ------------------------------------------ | :-----------------------: | :----------------------: | :--------: | :--------------------:  |